Moduli of Tango structures and dormant Miura opers: Miura -opers on pointed stable curves

 \section{Miura $\mfg$-opers on pointed stable curves}

 In this section, we discuss the definition and some basic properties of {\it Miura $\mfg$-opers} on a family of pointed stable curves.
-It will be shown that generic Miura $\mfg$-opers corresponds bijectively to $\mfg$-Cartan connections.
+It will be shown that generic Miura $\mfg$-opers correspond bijectively to $\mfg$-Cartan connections.
 (This result may be thought of as a global version of ~\cite{Fr}, Proposition 8.2.2.)
-In particular, the moduli functor, denoted by $\mfM \overline{\mfO} \mfp_{\mfg, g,r, \vec{\varepsilon}}$ (cf. (\ref{eqeq100})), classifying pointed stable curves paired with a generic Miura $\mfg$-oper on it (of prescribed exponent $\vec{\varepsilon}$) may be represented by a Deligne-Mumford stack (cf. Corollary \ref{eqeq88}).
-In the case of positive characteristic, we introduce two kinds of Miura $\mfg$-opers satisfying certain conditions concerning $p$-curvature, called {\it dormant generic Miura $\mfg$-opers} and {\it $p$-nilpotent generic Miura $\mfg$-opers} respectively.
-The bijective correspondence mentioned above restricts to a bijective correspondence between $p$-nilpotent Miura $\mfg$-opers and $p$-nilpotent $\mfg$-Cartan connections (cf. Theorem \ref{th013}).
+In particular, the moduli functor, denoted by $\mfM \overline{\mfO} \mfp_{\mfg, g,r, (\vec{\varepsilon})}$ (cf. (\ref{eqeq100}) and (\ref{ee200})), classifying pointed stable curves paired with a generic Miura $\mfg$-oper (of prescribed exponents $\vec{\varepsilon}$) may be represented by a Deligne-Mumford stack (cf. Proposition \ref{eqeq88}).
+In the case of positive characteristic, we introduce two kinds of Miura $\mfg$-opers, called {\it dormant generic Miura $\mfg$-opers} and {\it $p$-nilpotent generic Miura $\mfg$-opers}.
+The bijective correspondence mentioned above restricts to a correspondence between $p$-nilpotent Miura $\mfg$-opers and $p$-nilpotent $\mfg$-Cartan connections (cf. Theorem \ref{th013}).